dfsantamaria/DL4xD-Reasoner/README.md

 # DL4xD-Reasoner
-A Reasoner for DL4xD Knowledge Bases in term of the 4LQSR set theoretic language.
+A Reasoner for DL4xD Knowledge Bases in terms of the 4LQSR set theoretic language.